 2. Taking imagination seriously - Janet Echelman

-Janet Echelman found her true voice as an artist when her paints went missing — which forced her to look to an unorthodox new art material.
-Now she makes billowing, flowing, building-sized sculpture with a surprisingly geeky edge.
-A transporting 10 minutes of pure creativity.
+Janet Echelman found her authentic voice as an artist when her paints went missing — which forced her to look to an unorthodox new art material.
+Now she makes billowing, flowing, building-sized sculpture with a surprisingly geeky edge — a transporting 10 minutes of pure creativity.

 3. Design, discovery and humour - David Carson